 A person who acts as an adviser to a learner.
 The activity is called mentoring.
 The term is especially used in work-place learning environments to cover professional advice.
 It is also used for advisors in online forums (see Moderating), typically those who are past students rather than full academic staff.

-E-learning through mobile devices such as smartphones or tablets.
+Online learning through mobile devices such as smartphones or tablets.
 More specifically, mobile learning activities can be designed to make use of a student’s immediate context and surroundings, for example offering information about an artist while visiting an art gallery.

 Facilitating discussions in forums and other online systems, including ensuring acceptable behaviour.
 Moderators have privileges that allow them to edit or delete messages that contravene a code of conduct.
 They may also have a role in guiding and shaping discussion, helping students to engage in useful and appropriate interactions.